 being held Wednesday evenings at Leading Edge Obedience on

-Muskogee Rd, up near the paper mill, just off Hwy 29 North.
+Muskogee Rd, up near the paper mill, just west off Hwy 29 North.

 This is a very nice air-conditioned, fully matted facility,

 with mirrored walls.
 You need to be pre-registered.
 For specific

 scheduling or clinics - check events page.

 are for those who wish to socialize their dog for a dog show

 environment and learn how to handle in the ring.
 There is